pagekite/PyPagekite/doc/MANPAGE.md

    * <b>--ports</b>=`list`
      Listen on a comma-separated list of ports.
    * <b>--portalias</b>=`A:B`
-     Report port A as port B to backends.
+     Report port A as port B to backends (because firewalls).
    * <b>--protos</b>=`list`
      Accept the listed protocols for tunneling.